CookEditors/NOS/_posts/2015-08-24-appearances-are-deceiving.md

 Peter Riddick observed the opening with brooding eyes.
 “That’s remarkable, but—I am sorry this young man made it.
 In about ten minutes he has—” He turned once more to Garbett.

-“I recall that your corkscrew— fell to pieces.
-You are a clever young man”—he shook his head sadly—“but you are not an honest one.”
+“I recall that your corkscrew fell to pieces.
+You are a clever young man,” he shook his head sadly, “but you are not an honest one.”

 Garbett knew that the evidence against him was complete and damning.
 He was helpless and hopeless.
 So he refused to answer any of the questions that were asked.